 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(You need to be in control of your online vehicle!)
+(You need to be in charge of your online vehicle!)

 WordPress Puts Businesses In Control Of Their Web Presence

 Let’s take a look then, at some of the benefits of using WordPress as a Content Management System.